PepsyCo/PepsyCo.github.io/README.md

 # PepsyCo.github.io

-So you have chosen death...
+So you have chosen... death